okfn/opendatahandbook-old/source/what-is-open-data/index.rst

 This handbook is about open data - but what exactly is *open* data?
 For our purposes, open data is as defined by the `Open Definition`_:

-*Open data is data that can be freely used, reused and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike.*
+*Open data is data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike.*